Wonderland Online

 Wonderland Online (飄流幻境) is a massively multiplayer online role-playing game (MMORPG) created by the Taiwanese company Chinese Gamer International.
 The North American version of the game was published by IGG Inc., which ran from 2008 to 2019.

 The game was developed and published in Taiwan by Chinese Gamer International on December 14, 2005.
 The game was later published in Hong Kong on 2006 by the company 980x, and in North America by IGG Inc. (then known as Internet Gaming Gate) on 2008.

 Since 2019, both Chinese Gamer International and IGG Inc. have discontinued support for the game, although 980x still operates a Chinese version titled New Wonderland Online.
-A mobile version of the game (which can also be played on PC),are also operated by the same company.
-A recent version called New Wonderland Online Rhode Island opened up in September 2020 which explores new areas with new quests and new content, it is operated by Dragon Gamer HongKong.
+A mobile version of the game (which can also be played on PC), are also operated by the same company.
+A recent version called Wonderland Online Rhode Island opened up in September 2020 which explores new areas with new quests and new regular content, it is operated by Dragon Gamer HongKong, with a substantial English community.